-I am a dedicated and dynamic professional with 4+ years of experience in digital communications and media production.
+I am a dedicated and dynamic professional with over five years of experience in digital communications and media production.
 I am proficient in social media and content strategy, print and digital graphic design, web content management, video and audio production, photography, HTML email marketing, and copywriting.
 I consider myself skilled, creative, and passionate.

 I worked as the Digital Communications Associate at the Constitutional Accountability Center, a think tank, law firm, and action center based in Washington, D.C. that is dedicated to fulfilling the progressive promise of the U.S. Constitution’s text, history, and values.
 I managed the organization’s social media assets and developed social media calendars; and designed visual assets for print and digital media, including social media graphics, event materials, and publications.
 In addition, I managed the organization’s website, monitored and compiled news and broadcast clippings about our work, and created and disseminated email newsletters.